theluxury/reddit-genie/README.md

 Then

     python util/nltk-downloader.py
 and download stopwords and punkt.
-Now you're ready to run my code!
+Finally, change the addresses in the config/ folder and you're ready to run my code!

 #3: What does it actually <i>do?</i>
 <h3>Supported Queries</h3>